Electrical detection of interfacial exchange field at the (ferromagnetic insulator)|(normal metal) interface using

-A pathway to \textit{interfacial exchange-mediated} generation of spin currents is explored within the field of insulator spintronics \cite{2020Brataas, 2021Emori, Davidson2020}, and spin polarised currents at (heavy metal)|(ferromagnetic insulator) interfaces have been demonstrated via the spin-Hall magnetoresistance (SMR) \cite{2013-Nakayama} and the unidirectional spin Hall magnetoresistance (USMR) \cite{Avci2015}.
-Nevertheless, in addition to the exchange interaction at the interface, both SMR and USMR rely on the presence of spin-orbit coupling.
-As such, these effects require expensive heavy metals, which furthermore have high resistances that are undesirable for energy-efficient device operation.
+Recently, there has been a strong drive to integrate ferromagnetic insulators into memory and logic devices, requiring all-electrical methods to detect their magnetic state.
+To further miniaturize nanoscale spintronic devices and integrate them with CMOS technology, exploiting interfacial phenomena beyond bulk properties is crucial \cite{2018Manipatruni, 2020Dieny, 2020Hirohata}.

-In this work, we experimentally demonstrate the generation of a current-induced spin polarisation without the need for heavy metals via interfacial exchange-field spin filtering (IESF) between a normal metal and an insulating ferromagnet, here highly-conducting copper (Cu) and prototypical europium sulphate (EuS).
-We quantify the non-equilibrium spin polarization via magneto-resistance measurements on trilayer Py$|$Cu$|$EuS Hall-bar devices, obtaining an interfacial spin polarization of $P^{\text{Cu|EuS}}_\text{neq}=\SI{0.6}{\percent}$ at a low charge current density of $\SI{1.88e3}{A\per cm^2}$.
-We show that this efficiency is comparable to that of conventional methods based on spin-orbit coupling, such as the spin-Hall or the Rashba-Edelstein effect.
-Interfacial exchange-field spin filtering thus offers itself for the implementation of low-power spintronic devices.
+One of the most studied interface effects is the Rashba-Edelstein effect.
+The effect originates from the spin-momentum locking and momentum-dependent spin splitting at interfaces with broken inversion symmetry and large spin-orbit coupling.
+The Rashba-Edelstein effect has been extensively investigated in topological insulators and two-dimensional electron gases \cite{1984Bychkov, Edelstein95, 2013Sanchez, Amin-JAP-Rev, 2016Soumyanarayanan}.
+The electrical characterization of the Rashba-Edelstein effect at interfaces between heavy metals and ferromagnetic insulators is typically achieved by measuring magnetoresistance effects, specifically the spin-Hall magnetoresistance (SMR) \cite{2013-Nakayama} and the unidirectional spin-Hall magnetoresistance (USMR) \cite{Avci2015}.
+Both SMR and USMR rely on the presence of a large spin-orbit coupling effect at the interface between heavy metals and ferromagnetic insulators.
+Therefore, these effects require expensive heavy metals with high resistance, which are undesirable for energy-efficient device operation \cite{Nguyen2024,Ramesh-rev}.